MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-the-latest-firmware-and-drivers-for-surface-devices.md

 # Deploy the latest firmware and drivers for Surface devices

-> [!IMPORTANT]
-> This article is intended for use by IT professionals and technical support agents, and applies only to Surface devices.
->
-> **Home users:** If you're looking for help installing Surface updates or firmware on a home device, please see [Update Surface firmware and Windows 10](https://support.microsoft.com/help/4023505).
+> **Home users:** This article is only intended for technical support agents and IT professionals.
+If you're looking for help to install Surface updates or firmware on a home device, please see [Update Surface firmware and Windows 10](https://support.microsoft.com/help/4023505).

-Under typical conditions, Windows Update automatically keeps Surface devices up-to-date with the latest device drivers and firmware.
-However, sometimes you may have to manually download and install updates manually.
-For example, you may have to manually manage updates while deploying a new version of Windows.
+Under typical conditions, Windows Update automatically keeps Windows Surface devices up-to-date by downloading and installing the latest device drivers and firmware.
+However, you may sometimes have to download and install updates manually.
+For example, you may have to manually manage updates when you deploy a new version of Windows.

 ## Downloading MSI files

-To download MSI files, see [Download drivers and firmware for Surface](https://support.microsoft.com/help/4023482/surface-download-drivers-and-firmware-for-surface).
-This article also includes installation files for administrative tools, drivers for accessories, and for some devices, updates for Windows.
+[Download drivers and firmware for Surface](https://support.microsoft.com/help/4023482/surface-download-drivers-and-firmware-for-surface) provides links to download installation files for the following:

+- Administrative tools
+- Drivers for accessories
+- For some devices, updates for Windows

 ## Deploying MSI files

 Specific versions of Windows 10 have separate MSI files.
 Each MSI file contains all required cumulative driver and firmware updates for Surface devices.

-The MSI file names contain useful information, including the minimum supported Windows build number required to install the drivers and firmware.
-For example, to install the drivers contained in SurfaceBook_Win10_17763_19.080.2031.0.msi on a Surface Book, the Surface Book must be running Windows 10 Fall Creators Update version 1709 or later.
+The MSI file names contain useful information, including the minimum supported Windows build number that is required to install the drivers and firmware.
+For example, to install the drivers that are contained in SurfaceBook_Win10_17763_19.080.2031.0.msi on a Surface Book, the device must be running Windows 10 Fall Creators Update, version 1709 or later.

-For information about build numbers for each version, see [Windows 10 release information](https://docs.microsoft.com/windows/windows-10/release-information).
+For more information about build numbers for each Windows version, see [Windows 10 release information](https://docs.microsoft.com/windows/windows-10/release-information).

 ### Surface MSI naming convention

-Beginning in August, 2019, MSI files use the following naming formula:
+Beginning in August, 2019, MSI files have used the following naming convention:

 > *Product*\_*Windows release*\_*Windows build number*\_*Version number*\_*Revision of version number (typically zero)*.

-**Example:**
+**Example**

 Consider the following MSI file: